Advertisement

 What are the symptoms of croup?

 Your child may find it hard to breathe, especially breathing in.
-He or she may find this upsetting and cry.
+Noisy breathing that is worse when breathing in is called stridor.
+(Wheeze is worse when breathing out.)
 Crying and being upset generally make the barking cough and noisy breathing worse.
+In severe cases stridor can be heard when children are at rest.

 Episodes of croup mostly happen at night when the air is cooler, and usually settle within a couple of hours.
 The attacks are usually worse in the first few days of the illness.